 - Fondriest will shape the correct amount of resin before applying it to the tooth.
 Then, a dental curing light is used to instantly harden the resin onto the tooth.

 - Final adjustments ensure the bonding looks extremely natural.
 Before you leave, Dr. Fondriest will polish the bonding to a glossy finish, mimicking the rest of your natural teeth’s enamel.
+The polishing, when done well, will actually help preserve your dental bonding and extend its service life.

-Useful Maintenance Tips
+Useful Maintenance Tips for the care of bonded teeth

 The durability of dental bonding is relative to how well you take care of your bonded teeth.
 Bonding typically lasts anywhere from 3-7 years, depending on post-operative care.
 Unlike porcelain veneers, dental bonding does stain and can chip easily.
 The following is a list of ways you can preserve the bonding on your teeth.